-In recognition of the importance of diversity education, the School of Medicine continue to promote and support the Innovations in Diversity Education Awards (IDEAS) program.
+In recognition of the importance of diversity, inclusion and equity in medical education, the School of Medicine continues to promote and support the Innovations in Diversity Education Awards (IDEAS) program.
 Designed to support undergraduate and graduate medical education (UME and GME), Interprofessional (IPE) and public health education, this intramural grant program helps faculty members pursuing scholarly and innovative work in the areas of anti-racism, workforce diversity, health care inequities and/or promoting cultural awareness and humility among students, fellows, and trainees.

 The specific objectives of this program are to stimulate faculty to: